Lab 7: Future of the Forest: Climate Patterns and Life

 Wrap Up: The discussion is open-ended and meant to get students thinking forward; there is no absolute answer.

-Part B: Preview the two video clips: Sugaring Wisconsin and Maple Sugar Production (link is in lower-right corner of page) before class, be prepared to answer student questions about the maple sugaring process and why it is changing in the southern part of the range.
+Part B: Preview the two video clips: Sugaring Wisconsin and Maple Sugar Production (video is embedded in student page) before class, be prepared to answer student questions about the maple sugaring process and why it is changing in the southern part of the range.

 Scientists at Cornell University, near Ithaca, New York, have studied the changes in the onset and duration of the maple sugar season.
 Students will read this short synopsis of their findings: Maple Sap will flow a month earlier and work with an interactive showing the changes.
 The significant message in this part of the lesson is that if farmers adapt to the new time period of the sugaring season, they will still have sap flow in the northern part of the range.
 However, in the southern part of the range, as the climate warms, there will not be sufficient numbers of freeze days for sap flow, even if farmers adapt, the industry will not thrive.